asierfdln/RISC-V-and-CompArch-materials/README.md

   - **_Improving Instruction Caches_**: both the final presentation and report covering four seminal papers (see source material folder) about compiler-level techniques and optimizations to mitigate aliasing conflicts in direct-mapped caches.

   - **_Memory Dependence Prediction Using Store Sets_**: a comprehensive, detailed explanation of how to deal with memory-order violations between stores and loads as a result of load speculation, as put forward in [Chrysos and Emer](https://ieeexplore.ieee.org/document/694770)'s paper.
+This presentation was the final project of a series of lectures and seminars imparted by Prof. Yale Patt himself at UPC.

   - **_"DRAMsim3's memory controller" and "Tracking contention in memory controllers"_**: two presentations covering the basics of DRAMsim3's memory controller (from front-end transaction management and write-batching to generation of DRAM commands and enforcement of JEDEC timing constraints) and basics ideas on contention-tracking between DRAM commands within the MC.
 The last presentation outlines one of the initial, basic ideas of multicore contention-tracking in DRAM for my master's final thesis project.